Skip to content

 Set up Postgres with the correct permissions and settings for ETL logical replication

-This guide covers the essential Postgres concepts and configuration needed for logical replication with ETL.
+This guide covers the essential Postgres settings, slots, publications, and version-specific features needed for logical replication with ETL.

 • PostgreSQL 14, 15, 16, 17, or 18 (officially supported and tested versions)

-• PostgreSQL 15+ recommended for advanced publication filtering (column-level, row-level, FOR ALL TABLES IN SCHEMA)
+• PostgreSQL 15+ recommended for advanced publication filtering (column-level, row-level, FOR TABLES IN SCHEMA)

 • PostgreSQL 14 supported with table-level filtering only